Monday 12:30 - 17:30 Room A - Auditorium, Ground Floor

-Session Managers: Pierrick Gaudin, TotalEnergies
+Session Manager: Pierrick Gaudin, TotalEnergies

-- From Insight to Impact – Mastering the OSDU Data Platform
+12:30 - 17:30 From Insight to Impact – Mastering the OSDU Data Platform

 The third edition of the OSDU Bootcamp – a hands-on, high-impact workshop designed to help you deepen your understanding of the OSDU Data Platform and apply it confidently in your day-to-day work.